RemyMagnon/LudovaTech-robotics-project/README.md

 - LudovaTech poster: Overview of the project and inner workings of the robot (graphic design courtesy of @D'Artagnant).

 [Google Drive](https://drive.google.com/drive/folders/1Y74dZfu8a425qoM3rjbtKIES4N7hrRu5): images taken during the development of the project.

+## **What I worked on:**

+**Electronics**
+- PCB design: Worked on the schematic and routing of the main PCB and the power board on EasyEDA, and soldered components on the PCBs.
+- Battery management: Handled LiPo battery safety measures during operation and charging, and harnessed the battery wires.
+- Actuators and sensors: Tested and implemented the motors, solenoids, LIDARs, and cameras into the robots.
+Worked on data communication systems (digital, analog, PWM, UART).
+- Assembly: Assembled the structural parts and PBCs into the robot.

+**Programming**
+- Main code: Tested the implementation of the main code into the robot in real-life, and coded part of the robot's movement system.
+- Camera code: Coded the ball and goal recognition algorithm, and data communication between the camera and the Teensy microcontroller.
+- Positioning system: Coded the positioning system of the robot, by analyzing LIDAR data and extrapolating the position of the robot inside of the soccer field.

+**Design and Manufacturing**
+- CADing: 3D modeled the robot's structural parts on FreeCAD, and optimized the physical organization of parts to facilitate the manufacturing process.
+- Manufacturing: 3D printed using UPBOX and Creality K1, and laser cut acrylic parts using Trotec Speedy 100.